Kirk Jarvinen

-Kirk Jarvinen (born 1967 in Detroit, Michigan) is an American artist / illustrator best known for his cartoon-style comic book art.
+Kirk Jarvinen (born 1967) is an American artist / illustrator best known for his cartoon-style comic book art.

 Early life

 Kirk Jarvinen was born in 1967 in Detroit, and raised in Michigan.

 Career

 Jarvinen became a professional comic artist and worked for a number of major publishers including Northstar, Fantagraphics, Malibu, DC Comics and Marvel Comics.
 He gained attention as penciller for a four issue mini-series story for DC's Aquaman, in collaboration with writer, Peter David.
 The Aquaman:Time and Tide series was later collected into a trade paperback.

 Jarvinen is also credited as the co-creator of the Marvel Comics Hulk character, Lazarus, with Peter David, and a DC Comics Green Lantern character, Torquemada, with Ron Marz.

 Other published credits to the Jarvinen name include a series of Golden Books produced by Random House, under The Amazing Spider-Man name.

 In 2004 as the penciller, artist for Moonstone Books' comic book adaptation of Kolchak: The Night Stalker, entitled Kolchak: Tales of the Night Stalker.
 Jarvinen has designed numerous action figures for the Kenner Hasbro.